gwu-cs-iot/collaboration/discussion_leader.md

 # How to Lead a Paper's Discussion

 ## Timeline

 *Two weeks* before the day you must lead the paper's discussion, you must

 - Issue a PR that adds your paper (as a pdf) into the `papers/` directory, and links the paper name on the syllabus to that pdf.
+	Ensure that you adhere to [naming scheme](https://github.com/gwu-iot/collaboration/blob/master/papers/README.md) for the `pdf`.
     You must test that the link works and properly resolves to the pdf.
 - Add a `github` Issue using the `paper discussion` tag titled "Paper discussion: XXX" where you replace "XXX" with the paper's title.
     The body of the issue should simply include "Please add your feedback below.".

 In the week *before* the week you lead the paper's discussion, and 24 hours *before* office hours, you must send Gabe an email, titled "IoT S&S: Presentation Draft" including:

 - A link to your presentation created using google slides.